 In 2016, Sault Ste.
 Marie ranked 10th globally out of 111 cities in KPMG's Competitive Alternatives study which examined competitive business cost structure.
 For more information click here.

 Sault Ste.
 Marie offers extensive business support and startup resources.
 You can count on multiple organizations working together to offer the best service and solutions to your business.
 Sault Ste.
 Marie is also home to a Regional Innovation Centre and the Millworks Centre for Entrepreneurship.
 Sault Ste.
-Marie is also the only city in Northern Ontario and only one if its size in Canada to become a designated Start-up Visa Program partner through its Millworks Centre for Entrepreneurship.
+Marie is also the only city in Northern Ontario and only one of its size in Canada to become a designated Start-up Visa Program partner through its Millworks Centre for Entrepreneurship.
 This program allows immigrant entrepreneurs to settle in Canada to grow their companies and obtain a fast-tracked work visa to do so.

 Strategically located at the nexus between Canada’s East-West road and rail networks and U.S. North-South rail and highway systems, Sault Ste.
 Marie is well-positioned to facilitate trade between the heartlands of the two countries with the largest two-way trading relationship in the world.

 Sault Ste.
 Marie is located at the heart of the Great Lakes, sharing a border with Michigan, and providing access via air, rail, highway and sea.
 This advantage ensures rapid and economical transportation of people, raw materials and information to markets globally, including access to 60 million consumers within 500 miles.
 Our location also means convenient access to nature, recreational opportunities and cottage life in the city.
 Just an hour flight to Toronto or Detroit, MI.
-(See graphic at bottom of page).

 Sault Ste.
 Marie is home to a highly skilled and technical workforce and with access to nearly 2,000 graduates annually from Algoma University, Sault College and Lake Superior State University (Sault Ste.
 Marie, Michigan).
 We can work with our partners to develop customized training and learning to support your industry or sector needs.